frewinchristopher/market-news-feed/README.md

 MARKET_NEWS_DB_PASSWORD - the user's password to postgresql MARKET_NEWS_DB_PORT - the port (usually is 5432)

-_If you don't know how to install postgresql and set PATH variables, I may consider writing a no-DB version, but I like postgresql :)_
+_If you don't know how to install postgresql and set PATH variables and postgresql users and tables and all that jazz, I may consider writing a no-DB version, but I like postgresql :)_

 Then, you have to create a new table called `news` in your chosen database.
 Issue in postgresql the following commands: